-How to use bubble and screen effects in iMessage
+Put a flourish in your next iMessage with bubble and screen effects

 - Enter the message you want to send.

-Press firmly (3D Touch) or long press (no 3D Touch) on the Send button (looks like an upward pointing arrow).
+Long press on the Send button (looks like an upward pointing arrow).

-- Select the Bubble tab at the top, if it's not already selected.
+- Select the Bubble tab at the top if it's not already selected.

 - Tap on the effect you want to apply: Slam, Loud, Gentle, or Invisible Ink.

-Tap in the Send button to the right of the effect you chose (looks like an upward pointing arrow).
+Tap the Send button to the right of your chosen effect (it looks like an upward pointing arrow).

-How do I cancel a bubble effect in iMessage?
+How do I cancel a bubble effect in Messages?

-If you change your mind about sending a bubble effect, tap the Cancel button at the bottom of the effects list (looks like an X).
+If you change your mind about sending a bubble effect, tap the Cancel button at the bottom of the effects list (it looks like an X).

-What do bubble effects do in iMessage?
+What do bubble effects do in Messages?

-- Slam: Stamps the bubble down and makes the entire screen ripple
+- Slam: Stamps the bubble down and makes the entire screen ripple.

 - Loud: Sends a giant bubble that shakes before settling down into place.